valentine/docs.hackerspace.sg/docs/handbook/barter-membership.md

 We're looking for **reliable** and **responsible** people who want to give back, be involved, and be a net positive to the space — helping in small or big ways to keep it friendly, tidy, and running smoothly.

+### A note on fit

+Barter Membership isn't for everyone, and we're selective about who we take on.
+Because Barter Members represent HackerspaceSG to visitors and guests — often as the first face someone sees — we look for people who are self-aware, personable, and comfortable taking initiative.
+You'll be trusted with keys to the space and responsibility for the people in it.

+We'll have an in-person chat before onboarding to make sure it's a good fit on both sides.
+It's OK if it's not — there are other ways to be part of the community.

 ## The Real Goal: Making HSG Part of Your Week

 The Barter Membership isn't just about filling shifts.
 It's about building a habit — making HackerspaceSG a regular part of your weekly routine, the way a gym or a favourite café becomes part of your life.